Connor Wong Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Angels pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels have a 4.33 team ERA that ranks 18th across all league pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 15th among all league pitching staffs.

-- The Angels rank 12th in baseball in home runs surrendered (52 total, 1.1 per game).
+- The Angels rank 11th in baseball in home runs allowed (52 total, one per game).

-- Canning makes the start for the Angels, his seventh of the season.
-He is 2-2 with a 6.14 ERA and 25 strikeouts in 29 1/3 innings pitched.
+- Anderson (1-0 with a 5.27 ERA and 27 strikeouts in 42 2/3 innings pitched) gets the start for the Angels, his ninth of the season.

-- The righty's most recent time out was on Wednesday against the Baltimore Orioles, when he tossed 5 1/3 innings, surrendering three earned runs while allowing nine hits.
+- In his last time out on Thursday, the lefty tossed five innings against the Baltimore Orioles, giving up three earned runs while surrendering six hits.

-- In six games this season, the 27-year-old has amassed an ERA of 6.14, with 7.7 strikeouts per nine innings.
+- The 33-year-old has put up an ERA of 5.27, with 5.7 strikeouts per nine innings, in eight games this season.
 Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.